 - Global Initiative to End All Corporal Punishment of Children

-With the total number of words translated for TWB initiatives exceeding 150,000, Appen is proud of its contributions thus far and excited to continue its work with the organization, providing high-quality transcription and translation services to help further the common good.
+With the total number of words translated for TWB initiatives exceeding 150,000, Appen is proud of our contributions thus far and excited to continue our work with the organization, providing high-quality transcription and translation services to help further the common good.
 In the future, the team hopes to expand its expertise in low-resource languages such as Fijian vernacular, Kazakh, Nepali, Sorani, Haitian Creole, Tamil, and Zulu.